-We know that when it comes to people with chronic pain and pelvic health issues their sexual health is quite often at the bottom of the priority list.
+We know that if you’re experiencing chronic pain and pelvic health issues,sexual health is quite often at the bottom of the priority list.
 But here at The Pelvic Hub we believe that managing pelvic health means treating the whole person.
 And we want more people with chronic pelvic health problems to get the help and support they need to have healthy, fulfilling and fabulous lives.

 So, we sat down with sexologist Jodie Dunne, from Kintsugi Sexual Education to find out what sexology is all about and to talk about one of the most important aspects of health, sex.

 *This is part one of our interview, you can find part two which focuses on sexual health and menopause over here.